HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>subject_id</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
-        String containing a unique identifier for the requestor; required if known for human requestors when the <code>subject_name</code> parameter is present.
-For US Realm, the value <strong>SHALL</strong> be the subject's individual National Provider Identifier (NPI); omit for non-human requestors and for requestors who have not been assigned an NPI.
-See Section 5.2.1.2 below for the preferred format of the identifier value string.
+        String containing a unique identifier for the requestor; required if known for human requestors when the <code>subject_name</code> parameter is present and the human requestor has been assigned an applicable identifier.
+Omit for non-human requestors and for human requestors who have not been assigned an applicable identifier.
+See Section 5.2.1.3 below for the preferred format of the identifier value string.
       </td>
     </tr>
     <tr>
       <td><code>subject_role</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
         String containing a code identifying the role of the requestor; required if known for human requestors when the <code>subject_name</code> parameter is present.
-For US Realm, trust communities <strong>SHOULD</strong> constrain the allowed values and formats, and are encouraged to draw from the National Uniform Claim Committee (NUCC) Provider Taxonomy Code Set, but are not required to do so to be considered conformant.
-See Section 5.2.1.2 below for the preferred format of the code value string.
+See Section 5.2.1.3 below for the preferred format of the code value string.
       </td>
     </tr>
     <tr>